 Insert audio files on each slide

-- Go to the Insert tab, Audio, Audio on my PC (the exact labels vary depending on your version of PowerPoint)
+- Go to the Insert tab, Audio, Audio on my PC (the exact labels vary depending on your version of PowerPoint) and insert the audio file.

 - Drag the sound icon off the slide.